Boumlik-Brahim/Inception/README.md

 ##  Problem

-how to make sure that software runs correctly when it is moved from one computing environment to another.
+How to make sure that software runs correctly when it is moved from one computing environment to another.

 ##  Virtualization